FeLusiani/PatentsTextAnalysis/README.md

 # Patents Text Analysis

-Flexible, configurable code to perform web-scraping and text-mining on patents from Google Patents.
+Flexible, configurable code to perform web-scraping and text-analysis on patents from Google Patents.

+## Introduction
+The code has been developed for a project to study IBM's patents (see below), but has been made perfectly general-purpose.
+Cloning this repository, you can easily build and analyze your own dataset, choosing the assignee and the years of publication.

+## The IBM Patents dataset
+The code has been used to create the following dataset: [IBM Patents](https://www.kaggle.com/federicolusiani/ibm-patents).
+The dataset contains the metadata and text of **~60K** patents assigned to IBM, through the years 2000-2019.
+The aim of this project was to find and study topics and trends in IBM technologies by performing text analysis.
+The plots shown below have been generated using just a small sample from this dataset, and serve as examples.

 ## Installation
 ```